PlusInsta/discord-plus/README.md

 **Discord+** is a theme for [Discord](https://discordapp.com), a popular messaging and voice chat service.

 Using a modification called [BandagedBD](https://github.com/rauenzi/BetterDiscordApp), you can change the look of the app, customize its behavior, and even add functionality through plugins!
+If you already have it installed, you're ready to install my theme.
+It's as easy as downloading a file and moving it to the right folder.

 ## User customization
 This theme aims to be **fully customizable**.